CSCI-3349-F22/lab2/README.md

 Then type ``jupyter notebook`` to launch.

 ### Part 3: Getting to the ``lab2.ipynb`` jupyter notebook
-You should now see a browser window that looks like the one below.
+Once you have launched jupyter notebook, you should  see a browser window that looks like the one below.
 If you typed ```jupyter notebook``` from this directory to launch jupyter, you will see the contents of this directory.
 Click on ```Lab2.ipynb```, which will open the notebook where you will complete the lab.

 <img src="jupy.png" width=400>